Ameriprise vs Edward Jones for 2026

 The company’s Ameriprise ONE account is a hybrid bank-brokerage account that adds banking features, such as checkwriting, bill pay, and a debit card, to an investing account.

 Edward Jones clients can use checks and debit cards, too.
-Business accounts have to pay $35 per year to use a debit card.
-Like Ameriprise, Edward Jones has partnered with multiple FDIC-insured banks to create a sweep program that delivers many times the normal rate of protection.
-Interest rates are pretty low, although cash-management perks like bill pay are available.
+Like Ameriprise, Edward Jones has partnered with FDIC-insured banks to create a deposit program that delivers much more than the standard single-bank FDIC limit.
+Cash-management perks like bill pay are also available in eligible accounts.

 Winner: Once again, it’s a draw